VakhoKontridze/VCore/Documentations/SwiftUI VIPER Architecture.md

 Responsibilities of the `Presenter` include:

 - Connecting all components
 - Communicating with `Router` to trigger navigation towards or presentation of scenes.
-This occurs via updaing `NavigationPath` in `NavigationStackCoordinator`.
+This occurs via updating `NavigationPath` in `NavigationStackCoordinator`.
 - Communicating with `Interactor` to interact with databases
 - Storing and managing data.
 This includes `Parameters` passed from the previous scene.